ksalicos/Advent2023/README.md

 Day 11: Super trivial.
 On part one, I actually altered the map, but looking at part two I changed it to a more elegant solution.
 Used extra time to clean up old entries.

 Day 12: Not Super Trivial.
 Going to check in the multiple algorithms I tried, to look over later and see where I went wrong.
+Part 2 beat me.
+Even with what should have been a faster algorithm, my stack grew too quickly.

+Day 13: Super trivial.
+Day 12 had trained me well for this.

+Day 14: Took too long after misreading part two.
+I wrote a method for calculating part one without modifying the input, but then found I did need to modify the input for part two.
+Code is wonky due to trying to solve for the wrong answer.
+I did think of a way to do the transforms in one pass, but this ran fast enough that optimization wasn't needed.